Chinese Medicine for Acne.

 In TCM, lifestyle and diet play crucial roles in skin health.
 Recommendations may include:

-• Balanced Diet: Emphasize whole, unprocessed foods and avoid excessive consumption of sugar, greasy or spicy foods.
+• Balanced Diet: Emphasise whole, unprocessed foods and avoid excessive consumption of sugar, greasy or spicy foods.

 • Hydration: Drink plenty of water to support proper digestion and detoxification.
-Herbal Teas also count as water and cooling herbal teas such as Dandelion or Peppermint are helpful in clearing the redness from the skin.
+Herbal Teas also count as water.
+Examples of cooling herbal teas such as Dandelion or Peppermint are helpful in clearing the redness from the skin.

 Traditional Chinese Medicine offers a holistic approach to acne treatment, addressing the root causes of imbalances within the body.
 By identifying patterns and employing herbal remedies, acupuncture, and lifestyle adjustments, TCM provides an effective and natural alternative for those seeking relief from acne.
 As always, consult an AHPRA registered TCM practitioner for the most accurate and personalised treatment.